The 800-acre Oak Point Park and Nature Preserve has 3.5 miles of concrete trails and 5 miles of soft trails along Rowlett Creek.

 Arbor Hills Nature Preserve is a 200-acre park with hike and bike trails, a two-mile walking trail, and stunning views of the prairie and forest.

 Other notable parks in Plano include Haggard Park, Jack Carter Park, and Russell Creek Park.
 Haggard Park is a beautiful backdrop to the Downtown Plano Arts District complete with a gazebo and pond.
 Come downtown for a day of boutique shopping, unique dining, a historical stop at the Interurban Railway Museum and a leisurely stroll through Haggard Park.
 Jack Carter Park is a community park with an inclusive playground designed to allow children ages 2-12 of all abilities to play together and engage a range of movement, climbing, tactile, visual and auditory play equipment.
 Other park amenities are a pond, pavilion, picnic tables, sand volleyball, trails, and restrooms.
-Bring the pup and treat them to a day at the dog park!
+Bring the pup and treat them to a day at a dog park (Jack Carter or Windhaven Meadows)!
 Russell Creek Park is a large community park with dedicated athletic complexes for soccer and baseball and has a small lake with hike and bike trails, a pavilion, and a playground.

 Plano has more than 82 miles of recreational trails open to the public.
 Chances are there’s a trail near you.
 Get trail information here including downloadable trail maps.
 Biking is also a great way to see Plano.
 You can even find the routes on Google!